ByAUJay

 8) What to watch next (12-24 months)

-- BIS Project Agorá is prototyping a multi‑currency unified ledger with >40 institutions; expect design patterns for tokenized deposits + wholesale CBDC that you can reuse domestically. (bis.org)
+- BIS Project Agorá is in the works, creating a multi-currency unified ledger with over 40 institutions.
+You can look forward to design patterns for tokenized deposits and wholesale CBDC that you can adapt for domestic use.
+For more info, check bis.org.

-- India’s e‑rupee continues programmability and cross‑border pilots; QR/UPI interop is the reference for merchant acceptance. (economictimes.indiatimes.com)
+- India’s e-rupee is making strides with programmability and ongoing cross-border pilots.
+The QR/UPI interoperability is the go-to model for merchant acceptance.
+You can read more about it on economictimes.indiatimes.com.

 Final take

-If you want a deep‑dive architecture review or a pilot build aligned to these patterns, 7Block Labs can help you get from PoC to policy‑grade deployment.
+Looking to really dig into an architecture review or kickstart a pilot build that fits these patterns?
+7Block Labs is here to help you take that leap from PoC to a top-notch, policy-grade deployment.

 Like what you're reading?
 Let's build together.